TheTridentGuy/SpeedLog/README.md

 - Currently no mobile support
 # Mobile Spport:
 - SpeedLog does not currently support mobile, **however, it is expected to support it in the near future**
-# Official Deployments:
-- SpeedLog is currently deployed at https://speedlog.pythonanywhere.com
-- **DISCLAIMER:** we are not responsible for any data that you give us lost, made public, deleted or otherwise compromised, please back up your own logs, and **NEVER** put sensitive information in logs.
 # Credits:
 - Made with <3 by @TheTridentGuy
 - Made possible by the Flask framework